Human rights in the Marshall Islands: Constitution

 The Constitution of the Republic of the Marshall Islands sets out the powers and functions of the executive, legislative and judicial branches of Government.

 Article II of the Constitution contains a Bill of Rights which outlines the basic rights afforded to people in the Marshall Islands.
 These rights include equal protection to men and women and freedom from discrimination, personal autonomy and privacy, access to health education and legal services, ethical government and other rights retained by the people.

 Jean Zorn says that the rights expressed and explained in Article II "tend to follow American models closely, with no particular modifications to make them applicable to the special circumstances and culture of the Marshalls".
 Additionally, the Bill of Rights has been criticised for being of "such liberality that its practical application by [the Courts] would serve to defeat the purposes of the criminal justice system taking into account the circumstances now prevailing in the Republic."

 Legislation

 In 2015, the Nitijela (Parliament) enacted the Human Rights Committee Act 2015 in order to establish a Human Rights Committee and to provide for its "membership, functions, powers and administration" as well as to "establish a complaints mechanism for the redress of human rights violations".

 Human rights issues

 Right to life

 The death penalty was abolished by the Constitution when the small Pacific archipelago became independent in 1986.

 Electoral rights

 Legislative power is vested in the Nitijela (Parliament).
 The Nitijela has 33 seats which are elected under a system of universal suffrage.
 Access to electoral processes is protected by sections 14(2) and (3) of the Bill of Rights.

-A citizen of the Marshall Islands is not qualified to be registered as an elector if he or she:
+Citizens of the Marshall Islands are not qualified to be registered as an elector if they: